 - Do not tickle your baby when he or she is already having difficulty in breathing

-When do babies become ticklish?
+Around month three or four, most newborns will start laughing.
+But when do babies become ticklish?
 Babies usually begin to feel ticklish at around 6 months old.
 However, tickles may both be harmful or beneficial for your baby, so it is important to understand the cues that your baby is showing when he or she needs to take a break from tickles.